ale-amosso/ale-amosso.github.io/_posts/2025-05-31-how-to-start-a-jupyter-notebook.md

+---
+layout: post
+title: "📒 How to start a Jupyter Notebook"
+date: 2025-05-31
+tags: [python, jupyter, setup, notes]
+---

 # 📒 How to start a Jupyter Notebook

 Dear future me, I know you are going to forget — again — how to launch a Jupyter Notebook.